Key Steps for Scaling Emerging Managers

 Establishing the proper incentives ensures that team members work toward achieving the emerging manager's stated goals and avoid conflicts of interest.
 We typically expect managers to commit more than 10% of the total capital in the seed capital transaction.

 Generally, the back-end model of manager compensation offers better incentives to maintain performance.
 On the other hand, the deal-by-deal model can sometimes provide more motivation in areas with less consistent payout, such as litigation finance.
-Ashton Global strives to make sure that the incentives for the emerging manager favor the continued growth of capital over the long run.
+Ashton Global strives to ensure that the incentives for emerging managers favor the continued growth of capital over the long term.

 Manager Development and Capital Introductions

 Having a unique edge and pipeline of interesting investment ideas is crucial for attracting sophisticated investors.
-Developing and articulating a plan for growth is also essential for scaling emerging fund managers and retaining long-term investors.
+Developing and articulating a growth plan is also essential for scaling emerging fund managers and retaining long-term investors.

 Our platform helps emerging and diverse managers scale quickly with institutional capital.
-An extensive network of distribution channels and capital introduction opportunities provides sustainable growth for emerging asset managers.
+An extensive network of distribution channels and capital introduction opportunities provide sustainable growth for emerging asset managers.

-Once we identify potential managers that offer unique strategies, we develop these managers with co-investments or smaller mandates to prove out the investment thesis, and to help them build a track record.
+Once we identify potential managers who offer unique strategies, we develop these managers through co-investments or smaller mandates to validate the investment thesis and help them build a track record.